 The PIOL serves as indication that installation of project measures may begin.
 The incentive offer expires in 30 days if not signed and returned to the respective Designated Utility within that window.
 The PIOL is also conditional on there being no material changes to the project.
-If there are any changes to the project scope of work (such as in the installed equipment) or the project technical analysis, the initial approval will be voided and the project will be re-evaluated for eligibility and incentive amount based on the new information received.
+If there are any changes to the project scope of work (such as in the installed equipment) or the project technical analysis, the initial approval will be voided and the project will be re-evaluated for eligibility and incentive amount based on the new information received-, the current custom calculator, and the current incentive structures.